biolingbcn/biolingbcn.github.io/_posts/2018-10-28-advice-undergraduates.md

 ---
 layout: post
-title: How to be a university student (a.k.a.
+title: How to be a university student
+subtitle: (a.k.a.
 Things I would have liked to know when I was younger)
 author: Stefanie
 ---